Skip to main content

 Select Foundation Model

-Choose the foundation model to power your agent
+Choose the foundation model to power your agent.

 Model availability depends on your region and account access.
 Request model access in the Bedrock console if needed.